 Our organic hybrid corn is grown by Chris Clinehens his daughter, Ginger, and his wife, Kim, at Clinehens Organic Farm in Shelby County, Ohio.
 The Clinehens never use GMO varieties, as is required to be Certified Organic.

 A full kernel heirloom, this unnamed Heirloom Popcorn has been saved for generations, by the Hershberger’s extended family, who grow it using horse drawn equipment, on the Hershberger Family Farms in Morgan County, Ohio.

-Shagbark dry bean varieties have been at the heart of indigenous foodways in the western hemisphere where they are native and have been cultivated for thousands of years.
-Shagbark’s organic dry beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.
+Shagbark's dry bean varieties are today's generation of beans that have been at the heart of indigenous foodways in the western hemisphere, where they are native and have been cultivated for thousands of years.
+Shagbark’s Organic dry beans are fresh from this years harvest, rather than stored for years on warehouse shelves, so they yield the benefits of a shorter cooking time, richer flavor, and superior texture.